JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/vacuum_cleaner_loc.md

 For this example, it is necessary to ensure that the vacuum cleaner covers the highest possible percentage of the house.
 The application of the automatic evaluator (referee) will measure the percentage traveled, and based on this percentage, will perform the qualification of the solution algorithm.

+### ROS 2-direct Implementation

 #### ROS 2 Topics

 Use standard ROS 2 topics for direct communication with the simulation.

-* `/cmd_vel` - Publish to this topic to control the robot motion.
+- `/cmd_vel` - Publish to this topic to control the robot motion.
 Message type: `geometry_msgs/msg/Twist`
-* `/odom` - Subscribe to this topic to get the robot pose and orientation.
+- `/odom` - Subscribe to this topic to get the robot pose and orientation.
 Message type: `nav_msgs/msg/Odometry`
-* `/roombaROS/laser/scan` - Subscribe to this topic to get laser scan data.
+- `/roombaROS/laser/scan` - Subscribe to this topic to get laser scan data.
 Message type: `sensor_msgs/msg/LaserScan`
-* `/roombaROS/events/center_bumper` - Subscribe to this topic to detect collisions at the center of the robot.
+- `/roombaROS/events/center_bumper` - Subscribe to this topic to detect collisions at the center of the robot.
 Message type: `gazebo_msgs/msg/ContactsState`
-* `/roombaROS/events/left_bumper` - Subscribe to this topic to detect collisions at the left side of the robot.
+- `/roombaROS/events/left_bumper` - Subscribe to this topic to detect collisions at the left side of the robot.
 Message type: `gazebo_msgs/msg/ContactsState`
-* `/roombaROS/events/right_bumper` - Subscribe to this topic to detect collisions at the right side of the robot.
+- `/roombaROS/events/right_bumper` - Subscribe to this topic to detect collisions at the right side of the robot.
 Message type: `gazebo_msgs/msg/ContactsState`

+#### Python

+To have frequency control you need to use standard ROS 2 mechanisms to manage loop timing:

+- `rclpy.spin()` - Event-driven execution using callbacks.
+- `rclpy.spin_once()` - Single-step processing, often with custom timers.
+- `rclpy.Rate()` - Loop-based frequency control.

-> **Note**
+**Note**
-> `WebGUI` already initializes `rclpy` internally, so this should be taken into account when building a direct ROS 2 solution.
+`WebGUI` already initializes `rclpy` internally, so this should be taken into account when building a direct ROS 2 solution.

 ### Types conversion